akvaran/samoapaedsepsis/README.md

 Aiden

 # INSTRUCTIONS
-Copy files to desktop and open using EpiInfo 7 Make view.
+Clone repository and open project (.prj) file using Epi Info 7.
+Ensure to keep .mdb and .prj files together (won't work if separated).